 Tapi has revealed popular paint colours in the UK, offering expert advice on which flooring styles and colours would best complement them.

 Green is fast becoming one of the most popular hues to paint your home.
-Green perfectly lends itself to wood/ wood look flooring for an earthy, natural, and simplistic look that brings the outside in.
+Green perfectly lends itself to wood-look flooring for an earthy, natural, and simplistic look that brings the outside in.
 For sage greens, pair with light oak flooring to really bring a sense of freshness and light to your space.

 With mid-green shades, these are perfectly matched with chestnut wood flooring for a warm and cosy style.
-For darker greens, such as emeralds and teals, you can either pair with a light birch flooring for contrast, or really evoke a cocooning feeling by pairing with dark-coloured wood - click here to view our whole Laminate collection.
+For darker greens, such as emeralds and teals, you can either pair with a light birch flooring for contrast, or really evoke a cocooning feeling by pairing with dark-coloured wood - discover our entire laminate flooring collection.